 The Construction Management postgraduate programme is delivered by an academic team with extensive research and subject knowledge.
 The team is part of a global built environment community with prominence in shaping construction industry best practice.

 Many graduates use this course to gain the skills and knowledge required to advance their careers and undertake a senior management role.
 Some choose careers in the construction industry in project management, construction management, architectural and engineering design management.
 However, a significant number have also branched out into parallel careers in the civil engineering, financial, legal and business sectors.
 Many have achieved notable success, with numerous winners of the Whiting Award and also several awards in the CIOB Building Manager of the Year competition.

 Globally, the urban built environment is becoming the predominant place for livelihoods.
 After completing this course, you will be well-placed to progress to doctoral level study.
 Salford’s centre for Urban Processes, Resilient Infrastructure and Sustainable Environments (UPRISE) works across a range of subject areas to identify how we might design, deliver and experience cities differently, considering issues that impact at both the local and global level.

 This course has been extensively informed by collaboration between the university’s academics and industrial partners from the built environment.
 You will benefit from field visits, practitioner-led lectures and real-world problem-solving work developed for and by industry.
 You will receive actual practical experience and have the opportunity chance to network with key stakeholders.

 What you need to know

-This course is for you if you have a desire to enhance your current knowledge base and develop your career in the area of construction management.
-You will have a strong academic and/or professional background in the built environment, enabling you to build on the experience you already have.
-Strong leadership skills and good knowledge of construction processes are a must.
+This course is recommended for applicants with a desire to enhance construction knowledge, and with an aspiration to develop a successful career in construction management.
+You will have a strong academic and/or professional background in the built environment.
+Having leadership skills and knowledge of construction processes will be an advantage.

 ENGLISH LANGUAGE REQUIREMENTS